How to make the best homemade waffles at home. Fresh buttermilk waffles with crispy edges and chewy centers make the perfect weekend breakfast!

 - Use buttermilk.
 It’s a magical ingredient that is a staple in my refrigerator at all times for good reason.
 It creates such a tender texture to baked goods, especially waffles.
 The genius part about it is that it has the same amount of fat and calories as 1% milk yet acts similar to heavy cream.
 Win-win!

 - Use oil.
-I strongly believe that butter makes everything better; however, oil serves its purpose too.
+I strongly believe that butter makes everything better; however, the oil serves its purpose too.
 Oil is what helps produce the crispy outside that everyone wants in a perfect waffle.

 - Make homemade whipped cream.
 It takes less than 5 minutes, uses only two ingredients, and makes a huge difference!
 Pair it with fresh peaches or strawberries and it is beyond heavenly.
 I am officially salivating.